Partner

 Labor and employment

-Judge Kevin Sharp is the Co-Vice Chairman of Sanford Heisler Sharp.
-He joined the firm after serving as a judge on the U.S District Court for the Middle District of Tennessee from May 2011 through April 2017, including service from 2014 to 2017 as the court’s Chief Judge.
+Judge Kevin Sharp is the Co-Vice Chairman of Sanford Heisler Sharp McKnight, and Co-Chair of the firm’s Public Interest Litigation Group.
+He joined the firm after serving as a judge on the U.S. District Court for the Middle District of Tennessee from May 2011 to April 2017, including service from 2014 to 2017 as the court’s Chief Judge.